 After Five Years Clean, What Next: Seven Ways to Improve Your Life in Long-Term Addiction Recovery

 At lunch, I met a lovely waitress who asked me what kind of work I do.
-I shared that I work for an addiction treatment facility as the Director of Addiction Research.
+I shared that I work for a person with substance use disorderion treatment facility as the Director of Addiction Research.
 Thrilled, she confided, “I will be clean five years in August.”
 I smiled.
 “I love being sober,” she continued.
 “But how do I keep my recovery fresh?”

 It’s a good question.